NUS1996/Linear-Regression-Models-/README.md

-# Linear-Regression-Models-
+# Supervised Machine Learning Models
-This Repository consists of projects based on Linear Regression Models.
+This Repository consists of projects on Supervised Machine Learning Algorithms